 When someone has more upside than downside in a certain situation, he is antifragile and tends to gain from (a) volatility, (b) randomness, (c) errors, (d) uncertainty, (e) stressors, (f) time.
 And the reverse.

 Well we made it!
 Sorry if that was hard going in places, gentle traveller.
 I’ve included more quotes than normal because I thought they were necessary.
 I’d rather let Taleb speak for himself than risk putting words in his mouth and being accused of getting it wrong.
 So you can see what he says above.
+To sum up, there are several historical and philosophical errors in Antifragile’s account of Stoicism.
+Some of them are just silly mistakes, like calling Seneca “a child of the Italian peninsula”, quadrupling his wealth, and portraying him as the only Stoic who wasn’t poor.

 Overall, I quite liked Antifragile.
 I do enjoy reading an author with a distinctive voice.
 It’s impossible surely to read Taleb, though, without thinking from time to time “Surely this doesn’t make sense!”, closely followed by “Oh shit, I can already imagine him shooting me down in flames and calling me an idiot and a Fragilista for disagreeing with him!”
+(Edit: he later called me a “charlatan” for saying he got Seneca “completely wrong” – some things never change, I guess.)

 Well tough luck because he deserves to have people disagreeing with him, in my opinion.
 He’s definitely not always right.
 His acerbic style probably isn’t everyone’s cup of tea.
 His interpretation of Stoicism, though, is unusual and interesting.
 It also seems to me to be incorrect.
 He’s got a lot to say, nevertheless, and he’s worth reading, and that’s probably what matters most at the end of the day.